samuelweiler/bulk-rr/README.md

      7.4.
 Implications of Large Scale DNS Records
    8. IANA Considerations
    9. Acknowledgments
+   10. References
-   10. Normative References
+     10.1.
+Normative References
+     10.2.
+Informative References
    Authors' Addresses

 1. Introduction

-   The BULK DNS Resource Record (BULK) defines a maskable pattern based method for real-time on-the-fly resource record generation.
+   The BULK DNS resource record defines a pattern-based method for on- the-fly resource record generation.
+It is essentially an enhanced wildcard mechanism, constraining generated resource record owner names to those that match a pattern.
+It is also akin to the
-   Specifically, it allows one to manage large blocks of DNS records based entirely on record owner data in the RR query and patterns (or templates) designed by knowledgeable zone administrators.
-Existing DNS resource records covered by this document are Address (A), IPv6 Address (AAAA), Pointer (PTR) and Canonical Name (CNAME).
-Although other RR types are not explicitly forbidden from use with BULK logic they fall outside of scope and will not be discussed in this document.
-This document defines the purpose of this new resource record (BULK), its RDATA format, its presentation format (ASCII representation) as well as generated responses to matched DNS queries.

-   Two Key benefits of this record type are; a) the ability to transfer BULK RR intentions from primary to secondary nameservers with minimal bandwidth and memory requirements; and b) the ability to manage large volumes of pattern based records such as an IPv6 /64 CIDR or larger in a single entry.

-   Support options for DNSSEC related complications resulting from dynamically generated records are also provided in this document.
+   $GENERATE master file directive (FIXME insert ref to ISC Bv9ARM.ch06.html), without being limited to numeric values and without creating all possible records in the zone data.

+   For example, consider the following record:

+   *.example.com.
+86400 IN BULK A (
+                            pool-A-[0-255]-[0-255].example.com.
+                            10.55.${1}.${2}
+                        )

+   It will answer requests for pool-A-0-0.example.com through pool- A-255-255.example.com with the IPv4 addresses 10.55.0.0 through 10.55.255.255.

+   Much larger record sets can be defined while minimizing the associated requirements for server memory and zone transfer network bandwidth.

-   One such option is in the form of the Numeric Pattern Normalization (NPN) resource record type also described in this document.
-NPN resource records provide a way of generating pattern based DNSSEC signatures and securely performing DNSSEC validation on such signatures.
+   DNSSEC support is also described.
+The Numeric Pattern Normalization (NPN) resource record provides a way of generating pattern-based DNSSEC signatures, and securely performing DNSSEC validation on such signatures.

+   Traditional wildcard substitution logic is extended to allow

 1.1.
-Background and Related Documents
+Background and Terminology

-   This document assumes the reader is familiar with the basic DNS concepts described in [RFC1034], [RFC1035], and the subsequent documents that update them, particularly [RFC2181] and [RFC2308].
+   The reader is assumed to be familiar with the basic DNS and DNSSEC concepts described in [RFC1034], [RFC1035], [RFC4033], [RFC4034], and [RFC4035]; subsequent RFCs that update them in [RFC2181] and [RFC2308]; and DNS terms in [RFC7719].

-   The reader is also assumed to be familiar with DNSSEC basics as described in [RFC4033], [RFC4034] and [RFC4035] as well as the DNS cryptographic signature generation process described in [RFC4033], [RFC4034], [RFC4035], [RFC2536], [RFC2931] and [RFC3110].

-1.2.
-Reserved Words

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this